Davetherave32/Senna/README.md

     - The Senna logo functions as a link to the landing page.

     - The navigation bar is identical in all pages and contains links to all pages to facilitate navigation across the site.
 It also has a hover effect that changes color to provide feedback to the customer for a better user experience.

+    - The value of the header is the allow users quick and easy navigation from one page to another.

 * **Footer**
 ![Footer image](assests/css/footer.png)

- The footer includes a smaller version of the logo and link to social media channels.
+ - The footer includes a smaller version of the logo and link to social media channels.

+ - The value of the footer is that all social media apps are located there, this allows users to quickly navigate to the app of their choice without leaving the website.

 ### Landing Page

 * **Main Image**
 ![Main image](assests/css/main-page.png)

-The main image is designed to attract attention, and recognition of the work of Aytron Senna.
+- The main image is designed to attract attention, and recognition of the work of Aytron Senna.

+- The value of this page is the give user a high resolution image of Sennain the center with his name and logo on the top left had corner.
+This lets users know where they are, and the short introduction helps confirm this.

 ### Career

 ![Career image](assests/css/career.png)

-Contains images and text, showing the history of Aytron Sennas F1 career.
+ - Contains images and text, showing the history of Aytron Sennas F1 career.

+ - The value of this page is that it it lays out Senna career in cronological order, it also gives image and text to inform users.

 ### Gallery